prochnowc/kubernetes-sdk-dotnet/README.md

 var client = new KubernetesClient(options);
 ```

-The code above will instantiate a new `KubernetesClient` using the options of cluster context `my-context` from the `~/.kube/config` file.
+The code above will instantiate a new `KubernetesClient` using the options resolved from the cluster context `my-context`
+defined in the `~/.kube/config` file.

 ## Using the Microsoft.Extensions integration